Shiv Nadar: Focus on education

 In 1996, Nadar founded SSN College of Engineering in Chennai, Tamil Nadu in the name of his father, Sivasubramaniya Nadar.
 Nadar took an active role in the college activities, including the gifting of ₹1 million worth of HCL shares to the college.
 In 2006, Nadar announced that the college will promote research apart from ensuring that students benefit from foreign university tie-ups.
 Nadar joined the executive board of Indian School of Business in 2005.
 In March 2008, Nadar's SSN Trust announced the setting up of two Vidyagyan schools in Uttar Pradesh for rural students, where free scholarship for 200 students from 50 districts of the state.
 He visited Town Higher Secondary School in February 2011 and donated computers and other equipment worth ₹8 million.
 He was chairman of the board of governors, Indian Institute of Technology Kharagpur (IIT Kharagpur or IIT-KGP), a technical institute until 2014.

+In 2025, it was announced that SSN College of Engineering will be merged with Shiv Nadar University.

 Personal life

 Nadar's daughter Roshni Nadar is now chairwoman of HCL.
 She was the manager of HCL when Nadar started it in the 1990s.

 His wife, Kiran Nadar, is an art collector and philanthropist.
 Nadar and his wife are active bridge players and sponsors of the HCL Bridge Tournament in India.
 Nadar topped the list of most generous donors of 2024 as he donated nearly rupees 6 crore every day in the year.